-CHAPTER 3

-Financial Management and Administration
+Chapter 3: Financial Management and Administration

-The financial management and administration of CDBG programs is generally regulated by two federal regulations: 24 CFR Part 85 (The Common Rule: Administrative Requirements for Grants and Cooperative Agreements to State, Local and Federally Recognized Indian Tribal Governments) and 2 CFR 200 Subpart E Cost Principles (historically referred to as OMB Circular A-87).
-In addition federal and state audit requirements must be met and are described in OMB Circular A-133.
+The financial management and administration of CDBG programs is generally regulated by two federal regulations: 2 CFR 200 Subpart D and 2 CFR 200 Subpart E (containing the former OMB Circular A-87).
+In addition to the two federal regulations, federal and state audit requirements must be met.